juanchosaravia/autodsl/README.md

 * Configurable `@DslMarker`
 * Support external builders with new annotation `@ManualDsl(type=MyBuilder::class)`.
 * Custom names for builders to improve usage from Java.
+* Use the default values set in the class definition.

 ## Debug
 If you want to debug the processor do the following steps: